MrUrq/ProperOrthogonalDecomposition.jl/docs/src/man/weightedPOD.md

 ### Uniform grid with weights

-Compare the singular values from the above two cases with the singular values from the weighted POD on the equidistance mesh.
+Compare the singular values from the above two cases with the singular values from the weighted POD on the equidistant mesh.
 ```@example weightedpod
 t, x = range(0, stop=30, length=50), range(-10, stop=30, length=120)
 grid_resolution = repeat([step(x)],length(x))